-The Speaker
+Speaker

-- 22. (1) Whenever it is necessary to elect a Speaker or a Deputy Speaker, the Secretary must inform the House accordingly. - (2) The time for the election of a Speaker in terms of section 20(1) and (2), read with Schedule 2 of the provincial Constitution, must be announced by the Secretary.
+- 22. (1) Whenever it is necessary to elect a Speaker or a Deputy Speaker, the Secretary must inform the House accordingly. - (2) The time for the election of a Speaker in terms of section 20(1) and (2), read with Schedule 2 of the Constitution of the Western Cape, must be announced by the Secretary.

-The Deputy Speaker
+Deputy Speaker

-23. The election of a Deputy Speaker in terms of section 20(3)(a), read with Schedule 2 of the provincial Constitution, takes place at a time announced by the Secretary, and with the Speaker presiding over the proceedings.
+23. The election of a Deputy Speaker in terms of section 20(3)(a), read with Schedule 2 of the Constitution of the Western Cape, takes place at a time announced by the Secretary, and with the Speaker presiding over the proceedings.

-[See section 111(2) of the Constitution.]
+[See section 111(2) of the national Constitution]